-See chapter 21.15 of this AFM, for information on what qualifies as an "adoption" for immigration purposes.
+See Chapter 21.15 of this AFM, for information on what qualifies as an "adoption" for immigration purposes.
 As noted in that chapter, guardianships, "simple adoptions," or Kafala adoptions in countries that follow traditional Islamic law might not qualify.
 But because a Hague Convention adoptee can be brought to the United States for adoption, instead of being adopted abroad, a guardianship, Kafala order, or other custody order might qualify as a "decree or administrative order...giving custody of the child," 8 CFR 204.313(h)(1)(ii)(A).
+The document giving legal custody must be valid under the law of the country in which it was obtained.
+Depending on the governing law, the custody document may be either a court order or an administrative act.
 Provided the legal custody is for purposes of emigration and adoption, in accordance with the laws of the foreign-sending country, and all other requirements are met, the evidence could support approval of the Form I-800 as an IH-4, rather than an IH-3 case.

 - 4. Chapter 21.10(d) of the AFM is revised by: - a.
-Revising the "Note" under the bullet captioned "Time at Which Relationship was Created" and - b.
+Revising the "Note" under the bullet captioned "Time at Which Relationship was Created"; and - b.
 Adding a new bullet at the end.